Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 Time to create an Arduino sketch.

 Go to any preferred location in your hard drive.
 R-click inside a directory and choose to open a terminal in that location.
-For example, the name you want to have for your first Arduino sketch is MyFirstSketch, you'll have to type MyFirstSketch after `arduino-cli sketch new`.
+For example, if the name you want to have for your first Arduino sketch is MyFirstSketch, you'll have to type MyFirstSketch after `arduino-cli sketch new`.

 ```
 arduino-cli sketch new MyFirstSketch